laminlabs/lamindb/README.md

 # LaminDB - Open-source data lakehouse for biology

-LaminDB allows you to query, trace, and validate millions of datasets in arbitrary storage formats.
+LaminDB makes it easy to query, trace, and validate millions of datasets in arbitrary storage formats.
-It makes it particularly easy to track data lineage and work with bio-formats, registries & ontologies.
+It's based on open data standards with built-in data lineage and support for bio-formats, registries & ontologies.

 Agent? [llms.txt](https://docs.lamin.ai/llms.txt)